cjmalloy/jasper/README.md

 ## Access Control
 Jasper uses a combination of simple roles and Tag Based Access Control (TBAC).
-There are five hierarchical roles which cover broad access control, Admin, Mod, Editor, User, and Anonymous.
+There are five hierarchical roles which cover broad access control, Admin, Mod, Editor, User, and Viewer.
+The Anonymous role is given to users who are not logged in.
+The System Administrator role is used in multi-tenant mode to grant complete access to all origins.
 Roles are hierarchical, so they include any permissions granted to a preceding role.
  * `ROLE_ANONYMOUS`: read access to public tags and Refs.
  * `ROLE_VIEWER`: logged in user.
 Can be given access to private tags and Refs.